Senior Associate Athletic Director, Cougar Athletic Fund

 Assistant Athletic Director, Cougar Athletic Fund

-Raegan Harvey was named Director of Internal Operations of the Cougar Athletic Fund in August 2017 after serving as the Assistant Director, Alumni and Industry Relations for the WSU Carson College of Business.
+Raegan Harvey was named Assistant Athletic Director of the Cougar Athletic Fund in May 2018.
+Harvey served as Director of Internal Operations of the CAF in August 2017 after serving as the Assistant Director, Alumni and Industry Relations for the WSU Carson College of Business.

-In her role with the Cougar Athletic Fund, Harvey will have oversight of CAF fiscal management, stewardship programming, the endowed scholarship program, gift processing, along with assisting major gift fundraising efforts.
+In her role with the Cougar Athletic Fund, Harvey oversees CAF fiscal management, stewardship programming, the endowed scholarship program, gift processing, along with assisting major gift fundraising efforts.

 Originally from Jesup, Georgia, Harvey received her BA in Economics from the University of Georgia in 2004 and her MBA from the University of North Georgia in 2011.